GusGusGusGus/stablecoin_arbitrage_bot/README.md

 This repository contains:
 - A Solidity smart contract that executes flash-loan powered arbitrage across Uniswap, Balancer, and other EVM-compatible venues while enforcing strict safety checks.
 - A Hardhat test-suite and deployment scripts for auditing and validating the contract.
-- A .NET console orchestrator that discovers opportunities, performs profitability checks including gas / congestion analysis, and triggers on-chain execution in loop, on-demand, or back-test modes.
+- A .NET 8 console orchestrator that discovers opportunities, performs profitability checks including gas / congestion analysis, persists opportunities to SQLite for backtesting, and triggers on-chain execution in loop, on-demand, or replay modes.

 > ??
 Flash-loan arbitrage is risky.
 Thoroughly audit, simulate, and run on testnets before considering deployment on mainnet.